LucasFerraroCardoso/IRT_OpenML/README.md

 ## How to use

-decodIRT is a ready-to-use tool, just download and run :)
+decodIRT is a ready-to-use tool, just download and run.

 Some dependencies need to be installed for the tool to work.
 They are listed below.